Venomtron/Icarus-Mods/README.md

 - CX-400 Armor Set: Chance To Fell Tree Instantly 1 to 10% Chance To Mine Voxel Instantly 1 - 2% added Weight Capacity -15% Stealth Damage 15% Animal Threat Modifier -35%

+- Inaris pick, knife & Axe Larkwell Axe, Can be used in alterations bench

 Talents:

 - Bow Double Arrows: increased from 15% to 25%